AlejoLang/GamepadToMouse/README.md

 ## TODO

--   [ ] Dynamic detection of controllers when connected
 -   [ ] Ability to map buttons and load configurations
 -   [ ] Ability to map buttons to mouse actions